integrated-reasoning/KeyHippo/docs/api/functions/create_api_key.md

 # create_api_key

-Creates a new API key for the authenticated user.
+Generate a new API key for an authenticated user.

-## Syntax
+## Synopsis

 ```sql
 keyhippo.create_api_key(